aaronsb/memory-graph/README.md

 - Advanced content search with fuzzy matching and regex support
 - Combine multiple search strategies (content, path, tags)
 - Flexible result sorting and relevance scoring
-- Persistent storage using local file system
+- Multiple storage backends (JSON and SQLite)
+- Full-text search capabilities with SQLite storage

 See [Memory Architecture](docs/memoryArchitecture.md) for detailed documentation of the domain-based system and use cases from both perspectives:
 - [Use Cases (Human Perspective)](docs/humanPerspectiveUseCases.md) - How humans can teach AI to use the Memory Graph